maciekmalachowski/Crypto-charts-site/README.md

 <h1 align="center" id="first-look"> First look 👀 </h1>

 ### The *Jupyter Notebook-based* application was created to analyze market data using the Binance API using the `Python-binance` library.

-### `Numpy` and `Pandas` allow user to retrieve and analyze market data.
-Visualization of charts is supported by `Mplfinance` which uses matplotlib.
+### `Numpy` and `Pandas` allow users to retrieve and analyze market data.
+Visualization of charts is supported by 'Mplfinance', which uses Matplotlib.

 ### Open-source library *`Mercury`* allows you to add interactive widgets in jupter-notebook, so you can share your notebook as a web application, which is deployed by https://cloud.runmercury.com.

 <br>

 <h1 align="center" id="installation">Installation ℹ</h1>

-- First of all, clone this repository to your device.
-Open your shell and paste the following comands.
+- First of all, clone this repository on your device.
+Open your shell and paste the following commands:

 *URL cloning*
 ```